saifeezibrahim/two-tier-flask-app/README.md

 ## 🤝 Contributing

 Contributions, suggestions, and corrections are welcome!
-Please open an issue or submit a pull request.
+Feel free to fork and submit a pull request!

 ## 📄 License

-This repository is licensed under the MIT License.
+MIT  Free for personal and educational use.

-## 🙋‍♂️ Maintainer
+## 🙋‍♂️ Maintained by Saifeez Ibrahim

-Created and maintained by [@saifeezibrahim](https://github.com/saifeezibrahim).
+If you found this helpful, star ⭐ the repo or share it to help more people learn DevOps!

+Need help or want to connect?
+[Reach out on GitHub!](https://github.com/saifeezibrahim)

 Happy learning!